 This cut creates an eye-catching juxtaposition between the very short sides and longer top.
 The edgy contrast and angled fringe give the Edgar haircut a bold, youthful statement style.

-It’s almost a hybrid between an undercut and a bowl cut.
+It’s like a mix of an undercut and a bowl cut.
 The name Edgar comes from its popularity among Latino youth culture.
 Overall, it’s a modern, edgy hairstyle for men.

 Looking for edgar cut ideas?